N3WWN/vagrant_deployment_guide/README.md

 All others require some additional steps

-**Common Steps** (choose either Metatdata or Full URL method)
+**Common Steps** (choose either Vagrant Cloud, Metadata or Full URL method)

+- Vagrant Cloud method
+  - This method is preferred since it preserves the box version info and version checks/upgrading works
+  - `vagrant box add openlogic/centos-7`
+  - Vagrant will ask you which provider box to install... or you can specify the provider with the --provider parameter.
+Example: `vagrant box add --provider=aws ./metadata-7.json`
+  - `vagrant init openlogic/centos-7`
+  - Proceed to the provider specific steps below
 - Metadata method
-  - This method is preferred since it preserves the box version info
+  - This method is the next preferred since it preserves the box version info, but you must re-download the metadata file if a new box version is released, but it will contain all published versions
   - `wget https://github.com/N3WWN/vagrant_deployment_guide/raw/centos-7/metadata-7.json`
-    - NOTE: You must re-download this file if a new box version is released, but it will contain all published versions
   - `vagrant box add ./metadata-7.json`
   - Vagrant will ask you which provider box to install... or you can specify the provider with the --provider parameter.
 Example: `vagrant box add --provider=aws ./metadata-7.json`
   - `vagrant init openlogic/centos-7`